Back to: ASP.NET Core Tutorials For Beginners and Professionals

 With the above changes in place, now run the application, and you should see the output as expected, as shown below.
 That index.html page serves as your default page.

-Note: To serve the default file, you need to add the UseDefaultFiles() middleware before the UseStaticFiles() middleware.
-You need to remember that the UseDefaultFiles() middleware is just a URL rewriter, and it never serves the static files.
-The job of this middleware is to simply rewrite the incoming URL to the default file, which will then be served by the Static Files Middleware.
+Note: You need to add the UseDefaultFiles() middleware before the UseStaticFiles() middleware to serve the default file.
+Remember that the UseDefaultFiles() middleware is just a URL rewriter, and it never serves static files.
+Its job is to simply rewrite the incoming URL to the default file, which will then be served by the Static Files Middleware.

 - index.htm